Supinic/supibot/docs/command.md

 Supibot is rather unique in the fact that it stores its commands inside of a database table.
 This allows for extremely easy reloading and testing without interrupting the bot runtime.
-As such, version control is non-existant, but the project uses the [supibot-sql](https://github.com/Supinic/supibot-sql) repository along with a set of scripts to control versioning.
+As such, version control is non-existent, but the project uses the [supibot-sql](https://github.com/Supinic/supibot-sql) repository along with a set of scripts to control versioning.

 ### Table structure

-- `Name
+- Name
     - This is the main name of the command.
 It will be used in any external reference to it (like, sql update file).
 - Aliases
     - If not `NULL`, this is a JSON array of strings, where each string represents an alias.
 This means the same command can be executed with multiple so-called *invocations*.